 RNA-seq Analysis

 RNA-seq reads were aligned to the genome (NCBI 37/mm9) using the TopHat 1.4.0 (Trapnell et al., 2009).
 Reads were mapped uniquely using the ‘-g 1’ switch.
-We assembled the mouse testes transcriptome. nly the transcript per unique ascribed ‘gene_id’ with the highest average rpkm value among the three replicates of adult testes was selected for further analysis.
-Fragments were both reads mapped within gene transcript, or to piRNA precursor transcripts, were counted using BEDTools (Quinlan and Hall, 2010).
+We assembled the mouse testes transcriptome.
+For genes with multiple isoforms, transcript with the highest average rpkm value among the three replicates of adult testes was selected for further analysis.
+Fragments with both reads mapped within gene transcript, or to piRNA precursor transcripts, were counted using BEDTools (Quinlan and Hall, 2010).
 The sum of the reads aligning to the top quartile of expressed transcripts per library was used to calibrate the samples.
 The number of reads per transcript was normalized by length, divided by the library-specific calibration factor, and reported as rpkm with a pseudo count of 0.001.
 Table S1 presents the statistics for the RNA-seq data.
-Sequences mapping to six RefSeq annotated loci (Table S1) that overlapped with or were embedded within a piRNA gene were excluded when calculating piRNA precursor transcript abundance.
+Sequences mapping to five genes (Table S1) that overlapped with or were embedded within a piRNA gene were excluded when calculating piRNA precursor transcript abundance.

 PAS-seq Library Construction and Analysis